 The third major issue to be considered is that of timbre, or sound quality produced by the instruments, in particular the violin and the harpsichord.

-Nor was Bach in any way opposed to the use of the 16' stop in harpsichord performance (as "authentic" performers imply); the inventory of Bach's possessions at the time of his death reveals that as well as two lute-harpsichords, he owned several harpsichords of which his main instrument had a 16' stop on its lower manual.
+Clearly Bach in no way opposed to the use of the 16' stop in harpsichord performance (as "authentic" performers imply); the inventory of Bach's possessions at the time of his death reveals that as well as two lute-harpsichords, he owned several harpsichords of which his main instrument had a 16' stop on its lower manual.

 Similarly in the case of the violin, the research movement into "authentic performance" has totally overlooked one very important aspect of baroque performance on stringed instruments generally: the ability of the performer to produce true chords, a technique which required a type of bow widely used in German baroque performance.

 The German baroque violin bow was quite different from its Italian counterpart, reflecting differences in German musical taste.
 The Italian bow was slim, light, almost straight, and very similar to those in general use today.
 The German bow was heavier and deeply arched; the strings were loose, and the tension was maintained by the pressure of the player's thumb which was placed under the bow strings.
 The more cumbersome method of holding the bow which this required, would have dictated slower performance speeds.
-But more significantly, the tension, being maintained by the player’s thumb, could be tightened for single-line melody, or loosened to play chords on three or all four strings simultaneously.
-This technique was expounded by one Emil Telmanyi who recorded Bach's solo violin sonatas and partitas for German Decca (Das Alte Werk series) many years ago using a modern reconstruction of the baroque German violin bow.
+But more significantly, the tension, being maintained by the player's thumb, could be tightened for single-line melody, or loosened to play chords on three or all four strings simultaneously.
+This technique was expounded by one Emil Telmanyi whose performance of Bach's solo violin sonatas and partitas uses a modern reconstruction of the baroque German violin bow (download from our Baroque Music Library).
 His performance brought out for the first time the alternation between chord and solo line which is such an important feature of Bach's solo string writing - all other performances play broken arpeggios which are not the same as true chords.

 There need be no doubt as to the historical validity of the arched German baroque bow, with its associated technique of using the thumb to control tension and play chords or single line as required.
 A cursory glance at the frontispiece to the Musikalishes Lexikon published in 1732 and edited by Bach's cousin Gottfried Walther clearly shows players using arched bows, their thumbs holding the tension of the bowstrings.
 And there is other documentation, as for example in the written comments by Georg Muffat (1698).
 A further point is that Bach was not the sort of slapdash musician who would write chords for an instrument incapable of playing them.
 His solo flute sonata has no "chords" which the player must replicate with arpeggios.
 Bach wrote chords in his solo string sonatas and partitas because chords were what he intended to be played and chords were what he himself would have played (he learned the violin at an early age and was very fond of the viola).
 In the absence of a revival of the baroque German bow and a fund of expertise in its use, the only way at present to render a truly authentic performance of Bach's solo violin and solo cello sonatas and partitas - authentic in the sense of how Bach visualized and would have heard them - would be to use a quartet.